sociomantic-tsunami/makd/README.rst

         .. code:: py

-                FUN.desc(OPTS, 'common files', 'These are just config files', 'Part of whatever') # All specified
+                FUN.desc('common files', 'These are just config files', 'Part of whatever') # All specified
-                FUN.desc(OPTS, epilog='Just an epilog')
+                FUN.desc(epilog='Just an epilog')
-                FUN.desc(OPTS, 'a type', epilog='And an epilog')
+                FUN.desc('a type', epilog='And an epilog')
-                FUN.desc(OPTS, prolog='A prolog',
+                FUN.desc(prolog='A prolog',
                     epilog='And an epilog, but no type')

         Note that ``OPTS['desciption']`` must be defined and hold a non-empty